Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Results and Analysis

 \subsection{Extrinsic Evaluation}

-\cref{tab:benchmark_results} presents the performance of LMs trained with three different $128k$ tokenizers: Classical BPE, Hybrid Parity-aware BPE, and Hybrid Parity-aware BPE (moving-window), evaluated on the \thirtylangs{} set.
+\cref{tab:benchmark_results} presents the performance of LMs trained with three different $128k$ tokenizers: Classical BPE, Hybrid Parity-aware BPE, and Hybrid Parity-aware BPE (moving-window), evaluated on a subset of the \thirtylangs{} set (22 languages).
 For each language, we report mean performance, standard errors, and a random baseline to account for varying benchmark counts (\cref{tab:language_benchmark-coverage}).
-The evaluation assesses \pbpe{}’s impact on downstream performance, particularly in languages where Classical BPE is efficient.
-Results indicate that \pbpe{} maintains performance across languages: accuracy changes relative to Classical BPE are small.
-Models trained with the hybrid variant show a median per-language change in accuracy of $+0.19$ percentage points, with 14 languages improving and 6 declining; the window+hybrid leads to very similar changes in accuracy.
-These results confirm that parity-aware tokenizers can handle diverse languages without compromising LM performance.
-We show per-language perplexity results in \cref{fig:per-lang-perp} in \cref{app:abblation_studies}.
-Here, we see that models trained with parity‑aware tokenizers show much more uniform perplexity across languages, whereas Classical BPE yields a handful of languages with markedly higher perplexity.
+We treat downstream evaluation as a regression check to assess whether the fairness gains come at the expense of downstream performance.
+Results indicate that \pbpe{} maintains performance across languages: for models trained with the hybrid variant, we see nominal gains in 14 languages and nominal declines in 6.
+Individual differences are generally within standard errors, and thus, we conclude that we find no evidence that Parity-aware tokenizers would compromise downstream LM performance.
+Additionally, per-language perplexity in Appendix \cref{fig:per-lang-perp} show that Classical BPE produces models for which a subset of languages have notably higher perplexity.
+These results suggest that models trained with Parity-aware tokenizers can exhibit more uniform perplexity across languages.